jkysun23/OpenWeatherETL/README.md

 ### Data used

 city.list.json.gz - http://bulk.openweathermap.org/sample/

 OpenWeather - https://openweathermap.org/api/one-call-api#history

 Top 10 most populous US cities in 2020 - https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population

-(Please note that Wikipedia has updated it's ranking to base off of 2021 data, the data used for the dashboard at the time was from 2020 Wikipedia ranking.)
+(Please note that Wikipedia has updated its ranking using 2021 data.
+The data used for this dashboard was from the 2020 Wikipedia ranking.)

 ### Extraction - Python